apache/buildstream/README.rst

 software in special ways.

 The build pipeline is a flow based concept which operates on filesystem data as input and output.
-An element's input is the sum of it's dependencies, sources and configuration loaded from the YAML, while the output is something on the filesystem which another element can then depend on.
+An element's input is the sum of its dependencies, sources and configuration loaded from the YAML, while the output is something on the filesystem which another element can then depend on.